janberner/AuditingTutorial/README.md

   - recommend is a virtual machine (VM) with Linux installed
 - install IDE of your choice, e.g. VS Code

-To setup a VM with virtual box and install Ubuntu you can find several step-by-step guides online, further information see [Ubuntu aufsetzen](#setup-virtual-machine-with-ubuntu).
+To setup a VM with virtual box and install Ubuntu you can find several step-by-step guides online, further information see [setup Ubuntu](#setup-virtual-machine-with-ubuntu).

 Info: If you see a command with something like `<word>` you'll have to replace it with something you mostly defined or created before.